Nanowrimo Day 17: Soggy Middle

 His goal is simple, he wants purpose, power, and admiration.
 He is an Enneagram 3.
 But I made the mistake of spending too much time focusing on his external antagonist, and not enough developing in internal struggle.
 The result is that his external antagonists are running the show.

 Exercise: Write three scenes from your protagonist’s POV, then from the POV of the other characters in this scene.
 This will help you understand the motives of the characters.
-They focus your protagonist’s version.
+Then focus your protagonist’s version.
 This may help you stop shifting into omniscient but will also grant greater insight into what the other characters are thinking and feeling without you having to shift into their POV.

 Leave a comment